leandigo/elShaker/README.rst

-elShaker - A jQuery element shaking extension
+A jQuery element shaking extension
 =============================================

 elShaker is a jQuery plugin for simple side to side element shaking.
 Perfect to visualize a wrong input in form submissions.